Interested in learning how to play the guitar?

 The next step is to know and mark the positions of the other three natural notes on these two strings up to the octave.
 You already have the four natural notes out of seven on each string – the open string note and the three keynotes.

-You need to remember the BC and EF exception in the music theory, whereby B & C notes and E & F notes are just half step on one fret away from each other, as against the other natural notes that have an interval of two frets.
+Here the BC and EF exception in the music theory comes into play, whereby B & C notes and E & F notes are only half step or one fret away from each other, as against the other natural notes that have an interval of two frets.

 Using this, you can fill the first & eighth fret on the E string with F and C notes and the second & the eighth fret on the A string with B and F notes.
 Now you are left with one natural note on each of the two strings and no exceptions.
 This note must be two halftones away from the eighth fret because all natural note positions till the 8th fret are full.
 So, it lies on the 10th fret, and its name is very easy to figure out, as below.